 Government policy is a primary driver of what Skills Development Scotland (SDS) does.
-A series of skills and economic strategies interlink to shape SDS's work, making sure that services and partnership activity are meeting the needs of customers and effectively contributing to economic growth ambitions for Scotland.
+A series of skills and economic strategies interlink to shape SDS's work, making sure

 Skills Development Scotland supports people to help them achieve career success.
 With partners, SDS delivers face to face career information, advice and guidance in schools and SDS centres, as well as support through a contact centre and a dynamic web service, My World of Work.